Modern Minimal Perfect Hashing: A Survey: Applications

 \section{Applications}

 In the following section, we outline some of the wide range of applications of perfect hashing.

 \myparagraph{Hash Tables and Retrieval\@.} Hash tables are one of the most fundamental data structures used today.
 When the key set is static, a perfect hash function can be used to directly index the hash table without the need for collision resolution.
-This guarantees constant access times \cite{fredman1984storing}, efficient access with fewer cache faults than standard hash tables \cite{botelho2008indexing}, and fewer external memory access operations \cite{kurpicz2023pachash}.
+This guarantees very fast access times \cite{fredman1984storing} with as few cache faults as well-engineered hash tables (like, for example, Abseil's ``Swiss'' hash tables \cite{abseil,abseilswisstables}), and fewer external memory access operations \cite{kurpicz2023pachash}.
 If we do not need the ability to query whether some key is stored in the table, we can store only the values and not the keys in the table cells.
-With this, we obtain a \emph{value-dynamic} retrieval data structure \cite{chazelle2004bloomier,majewski1996family,dillinger2022burr}.
-This is a space-efficient updateable dictionary where the behavior is undefined for any key not in the original set.
-There is also work on retrieval data structures with a dynamic key set, however not based on perfect hashing \cite{dayan2023infinifilter,dayan2024alephfilter,conway2023maplets}.
+We thus obtain a space-efficient dictionary with a static key set and updateable values known as a \emph{value-dynamic} retrieval data structure.
+As in the static version (see \cref{s:retrieval}), its behavior is undefined for any key not in the original set.
+The best known lower and upper bounds for updateable retrieval \cite{updateableRetrieval} suggest that constructions based on perfect hashing are optimal.
+We remark that there is also work on retrieval data structures with an incremental or dynamic key set not based on perfect hashing \cite{demaine2006dictionariis,IncAndDynRetrieval,mortensen2005dynamic}.